-FAMILIES FIRST: WORKERS' VOICES DURING THE PANDEMIC
+SAVE FAMILIES FIRST: WORKER VOICES & THE NEED FOR ACTION

-The 2019 novel coronavirus pandemic has laid bare vast systemic problems that advocates have sought to rectify for generations.
+The 2019 novel coronavirus pandemic has laid bare vast systemic problems-including the care crisis-that advocates have sought to rectify for generations.
 Workers are speaking out about their struggles balancing protecting their health, caring for their families, and staying afloat economically during these unprecedented times.
-We must listen to their voices, especially the voices of low-wage workers and those most marginalized, to inform policy-making in the short-term and long-term.
+Yet, without urgent action, the emergency paid leave rights that have been a lifeline for workers will expire at the end of 2020.
+We must listen to workers' voices, especially the voices of low-wage workers of color so often marginalized, and extend and expand these critical protections.
+By providing workers with paid leave when they care for their loved ones, we are taking the important step of valuing care work that goes unnoticed even though it is so critical for society and our economy to thrive.